basecamp/bc3-api/sections/recordings.md

 _Optional parameters_:

-* `bucket` - Single or comma separated list of [Basecamp][2] IDs.
-Default: All active Basecamps visible to the current user.
+* `bucket` - Single or comma separated list of [project][2] IDs.
+Default: All active projects visible to the current user.
 * `status` - Options: `active`, `archived`, or `trashed`.
 Default: `active`
 * `sort` - Options: `created_at` or `updated_at`.
 Default: `created_at`.
 * `direction` - Options: `desc` or `asc`.
 Default: `desc`.